-0.15 FFTS OL, OC Surveys the large and growing field of scholarly television studies.
+0.15 EFTS OL, OC 18 points Surveys the large and growing field of scholarly television studies.
 Discusses a broad range of theoretical and critical material that looks at television in relationship to culture, politics, gender, race, and class.
 Places the study of television in a New Zealand and international context.